eurostat/NLP4Stat/Use case B/Use Case B Faceted search/README.md

 *    [GC_Faceted_Search_Use_Case_B_v5_rev_Jan2022.ipynb](https://github.com/eurostat/NLP4Stat/blob/testing/Use%20case%20B/Use%20Case%20B%20Faceted%20search/GC_Faceted_Search_Use_Case_B_v5_rev_Jan2022.ipynb) (Google Colab).
 #### Adjusted (May 2022) to read relations from the Knowledge Database and enrich the results.
 *    [GC_Faceted_Search_Use_Case_B_v6_rev_May2022.ipynb](https://github.com/eurostat/NLP4Stat/blob/testing/Use%20case%20B/Use%20Case%20B%20Faceted%20search/GC_Faceted_Search_Use_Case_B_v6_rev_May2022.ipynb) (Google Colab).
-*    Objective: to display the related links together with their OECD themes.
+*    Objective: to display both the returned artices and their related ones together with their OECD themes.